Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: March 2nd

-Starting each January, the State Farm Good Neighbor Scholarship program is hosted by Scholarship America to distribute 50 awards for $2,500 apiece to high school seniors finishing 12th grade and moving onto an accredited two- or four-year college.
-Eligible U.S. citizens or permanent residents must be lacking monetary resources, have a cumulative high school GPA of 2.5 to 3.2, exhibit good citizenship with volunteer service, and submit at least one recommendation.
+Scholarship America hosts the State Farm Good Neighbor Scholarship program, starting each January.
+It distributes 50 awards for $2,500 apiece to high school seniors finishing 12th grade and moving onto an accredited two- or four-year college.
+Eligible U.S. citizens or permanent residents must:

 Contact